ibm-cloud-docs/cloud-pak-data/getting-started.md

 {: #data-virtualization}

 Create data sets from disparate data sources so that you can query and use the data as if it came from a single source.
-When you provision this service, check the **You must check this box if you updated the kernel semaphore parameter** check box and you use the `ibmc-file-gold-gid` storage class.
+When you provision this service, check the **You must check this box if you updated the kernel semaphore parameter** check box and use the `ibmc-file-gold-gid` storage class.

 - [Learn more](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/dv.html)
 - [Installing Data Virtualization](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/dv/install-dv.html)